heroku/react-refetch/README.md

 Note, this form of transformation is similar to what is possible on the `PromiseState` (i.e. `this.props.usersFetch.then(users => users.filter(u => u.verified))`); however, this has the advantage of only being called when `usersFetch` changes and keeps the logic out of the component.

+Identity requests can also be provided a `Promise`.
+In this case, the `PromiseState` will be `pending` until the `Promise` is resolved.
+This can be helpful for asynchronous, non-fetch operations (e.g. file i/o) that want to use a similar pattern as fetch operations.

 ## Accessing Headers & Metadata

 Both request and response headers and other metadata are accessible.
 Custom request headers can be set on the request as an object: